D3rHase/ssh-command-action/README.md

 ## How to implement in your workflow

-To use this action, simply include it in your GitHub workflow YAML file as shown in the example below.
+This is an example of how you could use it in your GitHub workflow YAML file.

 ```yaml
 name: Example workflow file